 Classification in Wisconsin: Restricted

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
-The recommendation for Tatarian honeysuckle was based upon this literature review developed by the department.
+The recommendation for Tatarian honeysuckle was based upon this literature review [PDF] developed by the department.

 Leaves: Opposite, oval or oblong and untoothed.
 Leaves may be hairless to downy and green or blue-green.
 Leaf bases are slightly heart-shaped to nearly straight.
 Leaves come on 1 to 2 weeks earlier in spring and stay on later in fall than the leaves of native trees and shrubs.